 That distinction may seem confusing, so let’s look at a couple examples.
 First, consider a restaurant located in a strip mall.
 If that restaurant had a kitchen fire that damaged other businesses, the landlord would likely be sued for premise liability in addition to the restaurant.
 Because of this, the landlord will probably require that it be named as an “additional insured” on the restaurant’s policy as a condition of the lease.
 In the world of contracting, general contractors will certainly be sued in addition to sub-contractors for any damage or injury that a sub-contractor causes.
 As a result, general contractors will almost always require being named as an “additional insured” on a sub-contractor’s general liability policy.

-It is important to understand that there are two different “additional insured” endorsements for general liability policies.
+It is also important to understand that there are different “additional insured” endorsements for general liability policies.
 Originally, the endorsement—called a CG 2010—provided coverage for an additional insured for any claim arising from the work of the policyholder.
 This allowed coverage for an additional insured on any claim arising from the policyholder’s work, even after the work was completed.
 For instance, if a plumber handled all the plumbing for the construction of a new office building, and shoddy work resulted in a major leak two years later, the endorsement still covered the general contractor as an additional insured.

 In 1993, Insurance Services Office (ISO) revised the CG 2010 endorsement to only provide coverage for claims arising out of the “ongoing operations” of the policyholder.
 Although insurers intended to reduce their exposure to lawsuits years after a project was completed, the language change created additional ambiguities and disputes between policyholders and insurers.
 In 2001, ISO addressed these ambiguities in the CG 2010 endorsement by completely excluding coverage for claims arising from completed work, but also creating a new endorsement—the CG 2037—to provide coverage specifically for claims arising from completed work.